Understanding Contingency Fees

 What Is a Contingency Fee?

-According to the American Bar Association (ABA), a contingency fee agreement allows a client to only pay an attorney if and when they win their case or recover a settlement.
+According to the American Bar Association (ABA), a contingency fee agreement allows a client to only pay attorneys for their representation if and when they win the case or recover a settlement.
 The contingency fee is typically a percentage of the recovered amount.
-In essence, the fee an attorney gets is “contingent” upon him or her winning your case and receiving compensation on your behalf.
+In essence, the fee an attorney gets is “contingent” upon winning your case and receiving compensation on your behalf.

-However, understanding contingency fees is important and there can be additional expenses and costs.
-Take the time to examine the contract that your attorney provides you carefully to determine if you may have any costs at all associated with your case even if you lose.
-Even if this is the case, contingency fees can be a good way for victims to get professional legal representation without having to worry about any substantial financial risks.
+Understanding contingency fees is important because there could be additional expenses and costs.
+Take the time to carefully examine the contract that your attorney provides you to determine if you may have any costs associated with your case even if you lose.

-While a victim may not be responsible for the attorney fees related to a personal injury case if they lose, they could be responsible for other miscellaneous costs when their attorney files a lawsuit on their behalf.
-Regardless of whether a victim wins or loses a case, they will most likely have to pay for expenses such as:
+While victims may not be responsible for the attorney fees related to a personal injury case if they lose when they are using contingency fees, they could be responsible for other miscellaneous costs when their attorney files a lawsuit on their behalf.
+Regardless of whether victims win or lose a case, they will most likely have to pay for expenses such as:

 • Court filing fees